 The Sultan loved it too, and gradually, coffee became widespread throughout the Ottoman Empire, even in cities like Vienna and so many others.

-Today, Yemen is known as a lover of coffee on the world map.
-And their coffee, Yemeni Udaini is known for its floral, spicy, and chocolaty taste coffee beans.
+Today, Yemen is known as a lover of gourmet coffee on the world map.
+And their coffee, Yemeni Udaini is known for its notes of floral, spicy, and chocolaty taste coffee beans.

 One of such distinct varieties is the Twiga which has a sweet and juicy aroma, combined with a chocolaty flavor.
 Although the coffee industry in Kenya is not big, it is gradually progressing and growing.

 The situation of the coffee farmers has improved since the end of British rule.
 Kenya coffee farmers are really working hard to improve their production and quality of their coffee.